 K: "Celebrating my birthday on a snowmobile tour across the frozen landscape, under the sky and northern lights!"

 NV: If you had one piece of sage advice to pass along to other would-be explorers of Svalbard what would it be?

 B: "Dress according to the weather.
 It will be cold and it is better to have one too many layers of clothing than too few.
 Bring hand warmers to put into your gloves when you are cold.
 They work wonders."

 K: "I would also say go with the flow, because you are travelling to an arctic destination where you often need to make changes to programs if the conditions are not right.
 Those changes can often be great, and you will just get to experience some other adventures!
 So don’t think about the ones that you did not manage to do -- think of them as reasons for another visit to the Arctic!"

 Interested in embarking on your own arctic expedition?

-If you like the looks of Björn and Kolla's trip, then check out our Golden Compass package for all the details.
+If you like the looks of Björn and Kolla's trip, then check out our Best of Svalbard in Winter package for all the details.
 If you have something else in mind, we have a selection of travel packages to take you to Svalbard that you can book as-is or customize to fit your specific wishes.

 For a closer look at the unique aspects of life and travel in the Nordic countries, check out other stories by Nordic Visitor staff in our My Destination blog series.